Michelle Obama: Early life and ancestry

-All four of Robinson's grandparents had multiracial ancestors, reflecting the complex history of the U.S. Her extended family has said that people did not talk about the era of slavery when they were growing up.
+All four of Robinson's grandparents had multiracial ancestors, reflecting the complex history of the United States.
+Her extended family has said that people did not talk about the era of slavery when they were growing up.
 Her distant ancestry includes Irish, English, and Native American roots.
-Among her contemporary extended family is Rabbi Capers Funnye; born in Georgetown, South Carolina.
-Funnye is the son of her grandfather Robinson's sister and her husband, and he is about 12 years older than Michelle.
-Funnye converted to Judaism after college.
-He is a paternal first cousin once-removed.
+Among her contemporary extended family is Rabbi Capers Funnye, her first cousin once removed.
+Funnye, born in Georgetown, South Carolina, and about 12 years older than Michelle, is the son of her paternal grandfather's sister and her husband; he converted to Judaism after college.

 Robinson's childhood home was on the upper floor of 7436 South Euclid Avenue in Chicago's South Shore community area, which her parents rented from her great-aunt, who had the first floor.
 She was raised in what she describes as a "conventional" home, with "the mother at home, the father works, you have dinner around the table".
 Her elementary school was down the street.
 She and her family enjoyed playing games such as Monopoly, reading, and frequently saw extended family on both sides.
 She played piano, learning from her great-aunt, who was a piano teacher.
 The Robinsons attended services at nearby South Shore United Methodist Church.
 They used to vacation in a rustic cabin in White Cloud, Michigan.
 She and her 21-month-older brother, Craig, skipped the second grade.

-Her father suffered from multiple sclerosis, which had a profound effect on her.
+Robinson's father suffered from multiple sclerosis, which had a profound effect on her.
 Subsequently, she was determined to stay out of trouble and perform well in school.
 By sixth grade, Michelle joined a gifted class at Bryn Mawr Elementary School (later renamed Bouchet Academy).
 She attended Whitney Young High School, Chicago's first magnet high school, established as a selective enrollment school, where she was a classmate of Jesse Jackson's daughter Santita.
 The round-trip commute from the Robinsons' South Side home to the Near West Side, where the school was located, took three hours.
 Michelle recalled being fearful of how others would perceive her, but disregarded any negativity around her and used it "to fuel me, to keep me going".
 She recalled facing gender discrimination growing up, saying, for example, that rather than asking her for her opinion on a given subject, people commonly tended to ask what her older brother thought.
-She was on the honor roll for four years, took advanced placement classes, was a member of the National Honor Society, and served as student council treasurer.
+She was on the honor roll for four years, took Advanced Placement classes, was a member of the National Honor Society, and served as student council treasurer.
 She graduated in 1981 as the salutatorian of her class.